ThunderAgent-org/ThunderAgent/Langgraph_jiayi/vllm_deployment.md

 vllm serve MODEL_NAME --tensor-parallel-size 2
 ```

-Note: the Model name should be identical to the name used in the chatbot.py file
+Note: the Model name should be identical to the name used in the ChatOpenAI function

 ```
 llm = ChatOpenAI(